-Butler-Barnes said though racial identity is shaped by racial socialization, including how parents talk to their children, and teach them about racial pride, barriers and equality, it is also shaped by teachers making students of color feel accepted.
+Butler-Barnes said though racial identity is shaped by racial socialization, including how parents talk to their children and teach them about racial pride, barriers and equality, it's also shaped by teachers making students of color feel accepted.

-For Marion Hassen, 14, who said the group personifies black girl magic.
+For Marion Hassen, 14, the group personifies black girl magic.

 “Black girl magic to me means black women empowering each other.”
 Hassen said.
 “I’m able to use my voice and talk to these girls and these girls can talk to me, and we kind of build each other up.”